 In that case, you may want to check out this easy and efficient way to complete dissimilar hardware restore on Windows Server.

-The easiest way to let Windows Server 2012/2008 backup restore to different hardware
+Let Windows Server 2012/2008 backup restore to different hardware (easier)

 AOMEI Backupper Server is easy-to-use yet powerful backup restore software that designs for Windows Server operating systems in particular.
 It allows you to backup Windows Server 2012/2008 system or disk and then restores it to a different computer, with different makes, models, or hardware configurations.